 Cat.
 No. / ID: G5020L

-Thermolabile UDG removes uracil from DNA by hydrolyzing the N-glycosylic bond between the deoxyribose and the base leaving an apurinic or apyrimidinic site.
+Thermolabile UDG removes uracil from DNA by hydrolyzing the N-glycosylic bond between the deoxyribose and the base, leaving an apurinic or apyrimidinic site.
+There is no activity shown on RNA substrates, making it usable for RT-PCR.
 This enzyme (1–10 units) is completely inactivated by a 10-minute incubation at temperatures greater than 50°C in the 1x reaction buffer as measured in the unit characterization assay.

 This enzyme is supplied in 50 mM Tris-HCl, 50 mM NaCl, 1 mM DTT, 0.1 mM EDTA and 50% glycerol; pH 7.5 at 25°C.